Commercial Payers → Delivery → Retention

 - Screening and testing through employers is also key

 - Having a neutral party organize referrals (e.g., the Cooperative Extension) allows providers to have one number for referrals to programs

 - Gaining buy-in from local health care providers and hospitals

-Some CDC-recognized organizations and their partners have used incentives to enhance participant enrollment and retention.
+Some CDC-recognized organizations and their partners use incentives to enhance participant enrollment and retention.
+Incentives can also ease the burden of SDOH-related economic instability and allow participants to remain in the National DPP lifestyle change program.
 In general, programs have shown to have higher attendance rates when they include incentives.

 Source: MIPCD Final Evaluation Report – Figure E-2